armbian/documentation/docs/known_issues/odroidhc1.md

 **Unverified matter**
 > derived from comment chain in the review

-Mine is not connecting at gigabit - fast ethernet only.
+1. Mine is not connecting at gigabit - fast ethernet only.
 Same cable (+few others), same PSU, same SD card, any kernel, while XU4 runs at Gigabit w/o problem
-> Possibly a cable quality issue, as a cable swap caused the problem to disappear **Notes**
+> Possibly a cable quality issue, as a cable swap caused the problem to disappear

+**Notes**
-Based on the XU4 template with exceptions
+1. Based on the XU4 template with exceptions

-To avoid 'using up' write cycles on the SD media, once working, move to a RO root filesystem, and 'chain boot' into the 2.5 in SATA drive (either SSD or spinnnig) which do not have the same 'wear' issues
+1. To avoid 'using up' write cycles on the SD media, once working, move to a RO root filesystem, and 'chain boot' into the 2.5 in SATA drive (either SSD or spinnnig) which do not have the same 'wear' issues

 **Boot message chain**
-Made with:
+1. Made with:
 > armbianmonitor -u output

-made with external RTL8153 behind internal USB3 hub on XU4
+test run done with external RTL8153 behind internal USB3 hub on XU4

 > http://sprunge.us/cOJP